matevzv/SensorManagementSystem/server/docs/SMS_file_structure.md

 This folder contains a prototype version of the client-side.

 ## server
-This folder contains folders and files currently used by web application.
-Besides the server-side, as the folder name suggests, it contains the client-side of web application.
+This folder contains folders and files currently used by the web application.
+Besides the server-side, as the folder name suggests, it contains the client-side of the web application.
 Subfolders and files are structured as follows:

 - ### client
 This is the client-side of SMS.
 Different file types are placed into separate folders: